dylan-thomas832/matlabFilters/README.md

 ## Directories
 - **Data**: Holds data files and workspaces to perform tests on the filters.
-- **DriverTests**: Holds the actual testing scripts.
+- **Drivers**: Holds the actual testing scripts.
 - **Filters**: Holds all implemented filters along with those still in development.
-- **Model Funcs**: Holds all the user-defined models that are used to test the filters.
+- **ModelFuncs**: Holds all the user-defined models that are used to test the filters.
-- **Other Funcs**: Holds any other supplemental functions needed by the filters or test drivers.
+- **OtherFuncs**: Holds any other supplemental functions needed by the filters or test drivers.
 May be scrapped/changed later on.

 ## Getting Started